TheMaverickProgrammer/Swoosh/README.md

 Header-only SFML Activity and Segue Mini Library

 ## Get Jump Started
+See all the effects and more that comes with the library on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki).

 See the [demo project](https://github.com/TheMaverickProgrammer/Swoosh/tree/master/ExampleDemo/Swoosh) for examples on how to use.
 You can also copy the segues in the source folder and use them immediately into your games with no extra configuration.

-See all the effects and more that comes with the library on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki).

 # Updates
 ![Twitter](https://proxy.duckduckgo.com/ip3/twitter.com.ico) Follow [@swooshlib](https://twitter.com/swooshlib) on Twitter to get instant updates!

-10/29/2018
-* first made available to the public

 # Technology
-SFML 2.5

-C++14
+SFML 2.5, C++14, GLSL 1.10

 ## Optional
 Includes visual studio project but not needed.
 Source code will work on other operating systems as long as it has C++14 support.
 You will need to provide your own build scripts to run the project.
 Swoosh header files require _zero_ building.